Floating Art – Lunar New Year Art Workshops

 Ula Fung

-While waiting for your lantern to dry, your teacher, local artist and Floating Art founder, Ula Fung, will be demonstrating the Chinese painting techniques.
+Your teacher, local artists and Floating Art founder, Ula Fung, will demonstrate the traditional Chinese painting techniques.
 Ula Fung grew up in Hong Kong with her family.
-The festival for Lunar New Year holds special memories for Fung, back in Hong Kong, she and her family would gather round the table and paint beautiful works that they would then share and hang in one another’s homes.
+The Lunar New Year festival holds special memories for Fung.
+When she was younger, she recalls how her and her family would gather around the table and paint beautiful works that they would then share and hang in their homes.

 The typical Chinese painting techniques use a combination of bamboo brushes, sumi ink and mineral paints.
-Fung will be on hand to offer guidance and inspiration as you come to use these techniques yourself when painting Lunar New Year-inspired motifs directly onto your lantern.
+Fung will be on hand to offer guidance and inspiration.
+The second part of the workshop is where your creativity has a chance to shine.
+You will be using the techniques you have learned to paint Lunar New Year-inspired motifs directly onto your lantern, which you can then take home with you.

 Chinese Scroll Painting Action photo